The Bankrate promise

 If you have no interest in being a landlord

-Managing a rental property can be time-consuming and challenging.
+Managing a rental property is time-consuming and often challenging.
 Are you handy and able to make some repairs yourself?
 If not, do you have a network of affordable contractors you can reach out to in a pinch?
 Consider whether you want to take on the added responsibility of being a landlord, which means screening tenants and fielding issues, among other responsibilities, or paying for a third party to take care of things instead.

 If you are eligible for capital gains tax exemptions